Salah856/AWS_WhitePapers_Summary/ML best practices.md

 The solution provides a ready-made template to upload trained models (also referred to as a bring your own model), configure the orchestration of the pipeline, and monitor the pipeline's operations.

+- You can deploy custom ML models on EC2, or EKS, etc.
+- Also, deploy at the Edge: AWS IoT Greengrass.

+### Management and Governance